 How many were sent to Auschwitz: 1.3 million

-The Holocaust Memorial Museum estimates that 1.3 million people were sent to the death camp in occupied Poland.
+The United States Holocaust Memorial Museum estimates that 1.3 million people were sent to the camp complex in occupied Poland.
 Of this total, nearly 1.1 million were Jews, 960,000 of which died in the camp.
 The other approximately 200,000 people were predominantly made up of non-Jewish Poles, the mentally challenged, Roma people, homosexuals and Soviet prisoners of war.

 How many were killed at Auschwitz: 1.1 million

-A total 1.1 million prisoners, or about 85 percent of people sent to Auschwitz, were murdered in the camp.
+Approximately 1.1 million prisoners, or about 85 percent of people sent to Auschwitz, were murdered at the complex.